vinnyhorgan/pesto/README.md

 - **Readable Source Code**: Emphasizes readability and simplicity intentionally for educational purposes and easy understanding.
 - **Inspired by Love2D**: Draws inspiration from Love2D's ease of use while aiming to be more self-contained.

-## Why Choose Pesto Over Love2D?

-- **Lightweight & Simplified**: While Love2D is a robust framework, Pesto aims to be more streamlined and less reliant on additional third-party libraries.
-- **Maintained Ecosystem**: Leveraging modern libraries, Pesto harnesses the existing ecosystem, staying current with contemporary development practices.
-- **Self-Contained Functionality**: Strives to offer a more comprehensive feature set without the need for excessive external dependencies.

-## Contribution

-Contributions to Pesto are welcome!
-Feel free to contribute by submitting bug reports, feature requests, or pull requests.
-Please adhere to the project's guidelines when contributing to maintain consistency and ease of integration.

 ## Getting Started

 To start using Pesto, grab the latest release and refer to the documentation available on the [Pesto website](https://vinnyhorgan.github.io/pesto).